brson/hackmd-collab/compile-time-3.md

 ### Large vs. small crates

-The number of factors affected by compilation unit size is large, and I've given up trying to explain them all coherently.
+The compilation properties affected by compilation unit size is large, and I've given up trying to explain them all coherently.
 Here's a list of some of them.

 - Compilation unit parallelism &mdash; as discussed, parallelising compilation units is trivial.